turingschool/backend-curriculum-site/module1/lessons/introduction_to_modules.markdown

 If you find this approach to programming interesting, you might check out [Gary Bernhart's "Boundaries" Talk](https://www.destroyallsoftware.com/talks/boundaries).

 What are some other possible uses for this?
 How might you have used this in a previous project?
+ -->

 ### Mixins

-A mix-in is an ice cream dessert that has other ingredients mixed into it, like crushed candy bars, on order.
-The mix-in you'll most recognize is the McFlurry from McDonalds.
-They put ice cream in a cup, add in crushed Oreos, and mix it.

-Unfortunately that's the wrong mixin.

 A little bit about mixins.
-A few talking points.

 * Ruby, like other OOP languages, uses inheritance.
 * Module mixins are inheritance by a different name.